Childrearing Beliefs Were Best Predictor of Trump Support

 Other descriptions of narcissism include excessive concern with material wealth and especially the show of wealth; aggressive responses to criticism; denigration of those who are weaker, lower in status, or different; belief that the rules and norms that apply to others don’t apply to them; disregard for or rejection of facts that don’t support their inflated self-image; and (for men) a tendency to surround oneself with beautiful women for purposes of showing off one’s status.

-It’s impossible to watch Trump, or read what people who know him have written about him, or even read his own descriptions of himself and his life, without concluding that he is an extreme narcissist.
-I suppose a number of past presidents were narcissists also, but, at least in my lifetime, none were so crassly so.
-In fact, if you were to create a cartoon of a narcissist, it would be Donald Trump.
-Trump’s narcissism is so extreme that if it were a work of fiction nobody would see it as realistic.
-Some people, when they saw Trump campaign, thought it was just a show.
-But it wasn’t.
+Some people, when they saw the Trump campaign, thought it was just a show.
+It wasn’t.
 That’s the real Donald, unless you assume that all of Donald is a show and always has been and there is no real Donald.
 But always being a show is part of extreme narcissism.
 Clinical psychologist George Simon noted (here) that the behavior of Trump is “so classic that I’m archiving video clips of him to use in workshops because there’s no better example [of narcissism].
 Otherwise I would have to hire actors and write vignettes.
 He’s like a dream come true.”

 There was method in MacWilliams’s seeming madness of asking questions about childrearing in a political poll.
 Answers to these questions had been shown in previous research to be an excellent index of an authoritarian outlook on life.
 People who choose the first in each of the adjective pairs (respectful, obedient, well-behaved, well-mannered) have been shown to be generally high in authoritarianism and people who choose the second (independent, self-reliant, considerate, curious) have been shown to be generally low in that trait.